MicrosoftDocs/architecture-center/docs/solution-ideas/articles/azure-databricks-modern-analytics-architecture-content.md

    - Azure Databricks stores information about models in the [MLFlow Model Registry][MLFlow Model Registry].
 The registry makes this data available through batch, streaming, and REST APIs.
    - The solution can also deploy models to Azure Machine Learning web services or Azure Kubernetes Service (AKS).

 1. Services that work with the data connect to a single underlying data source to ensure consistency.
-For instance, users perform ad hoc SQL queries on the data lake with Azure Databricks SQL Analytics.
+For instance, users can run SQL queries on the data lake with Azure Databricks SQL Analytics.
 This service:

    - Provides a query editor and catalog, the query history, basic dashboarding, and alerting.
    - Uses integrated security that includes row-level and column-level permissions.